 HIGH SCHOOL STUDENTS’ MODELING & SIMULATION (M&S) PROJECTS TO BE SHOWCASED AT TEAM ORLANDO M&S STUDENT DAY

-Team Orlando, with National Center for Simulation (NCS) support, will be conducting a Student Day in February 2020.
-This will be the second such offering, following this year’s very successful event.
+Team Orlando, with National Center for Simulation (NCS) support, will be conducting a Student Day on February 19, 2020.
+This will be the second such offering, following last year’s very successful event.

 Student Day features high school and technical school students demonstrating Modeling and Simulation (M&S) projects that are of interest to and potentially of value to industry, academia and government.
 Demonstrations will take place on 19 February 2020, 9:00am-2:00pm, in the Central Florida Research Park, Partnership III Building, Conference Rooms 321A & B. There is no cost to attend or for students to demonstrate at this special event.

 High schools throughout Florida have been invited to participate.
 As background information, there are over 8,000 Florida students taking courses in M&S to include gaming, animation and visualization.
 Students enrolled in M&S programs throughout the state understand and use the same software building blocks used by the simulation industry (Maya, Inventor, Unity, Blender, Unreal, etc.).
 This experience, coupled with the M&S Certification, gives students the skill set necessary to qualify for internships and entry level positions within the industry.